 - Check out the local trends in Yellow Pages.

-After doing this research you should have a long list of popular topics that there is a market demand for.
+After doing this research you should have a long list of popular topics that have been identified by others and that there is a market demand for.

 Evaluate these popular topics and select those that interest you, that you like and care about

-To choose the perfect blog topic, you should look inside and see where the raw energy comes from.
-There’s no point in putting a lot of effort into a blog on a topic that you don’t care about.
+To choose the perfect topic, you should look inside and see where the raw energy comes from.
+There’s no point in putting a lot of effort into a site on a topic that you don’t care about.
 No matter how popular that topic is.

 The topic of my first website was about the rock’n’roll band Metallica.
 I loved them, spent a lot of time listening to their music, figuring out song meanings and going to their concerts.
 I curated all the info that I could find about the band and put it all together in a nicely organized website.

 The band didn’t even have an active official website in those days, so I was able to create a niche site that other fans and people interested in the band found very attractive.